Cat Care During Gestation

 • After delivery: Once your cat has given birth, she must clean herself and her kittens.
 She will then start to nurse them.
 It is important to monitor her and the kittens closely during this time.

-See also How To Bath A Cat: A Comprehensive Guide
+See also Dog Boarding: A Comprehensive Guide for Pet Parents

 Here are some additional tips for caring for your pregnant cat: